pramiti07/ODT-2026-Siya_Pramiti/README.md

 ## 1.4 One-Line Pitch
 `[ Smash or pass-
- A Arduino-powered rhythmic table tennis ball launcher designed as to shoot 6 table tennise balls .]`
+ A Arduino-powered rhythmic table tennis ball launcher designed as to shoot table tennis balls.]`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: